rizinorg/rz-retdec/README.md

 You can pass the following additional parameters to `cmake`:
 * `-DBUILD_BUNDLED_RETDEC=ON` to build bundled RetDec version with the plugin.
 The build of the bundled RetDec is by default turned on.
 RetDec will be installed to `CMAKE_INSTALL_PREFIX`.
 When turned OFF system is searched for RetDec installation.
 * `-DRZ_RETDEC_DOC=OFF` optional parameter to build Doxygen documentation.
 * `-DBUILD_CUTTER_PLUGIN=OFF` setting to ON will build the Cutter plugin.
-Cutter must be built with support for plugin loading, see [Cutter documentation](https://cutter.re/docs/plugins.html).
+This requires a cutter installation to be available.
+If it is not found automatically, you can pass the prefix with `-DCMAKE_PREFIX_PATH=/path/to/cutter/prefix`.

 *Note*: rz-retdec requires [filesystem](https://en.cppreference.com/w/cpp/filesystem) library to be linked with the plugin.
 CMake will try to find the library in the system but on GCC 7 it might not be able to do so automatically.
 In that case you must specify a path where this library is located in the system to the cmake by adding:
 * `-DCMAKE_LIBRARY_PATH=${PATH_TO_FILESTSTEM_DIR}`